hannomalie/hannomalie.github.io/src/jbake/content/posts/the-ddd-controversy.md

 It will create or foster their end-to-end responsibility.

 ## CON: Not all parts of DDD are equal
-There is (ususally) Event Storming, Domain Modeling, Context Mapping, Strategic Design, Strategic Design, Tactical Design and probably some more things I forgot.
+There is (ususally) Event Storming, Domain Modeling, Context Mapping, Strategic Design, Tactical Design and probably some more things I forgot.
 I can see great value in some, great harm in the other elements.
 And I think applying the bad ones leads to what all those anti-DDDlers rightfully hate.